Stofbrew/endoflife/index.md

   Dark:   <a class="au-cta-link au-cta-link--dark" href="#">
 -->

-<a class="au-cta-link au-cta-link--dark" href="http://www.lawaccess.nsw.gov.au/Pages/representing/after_someone_dies/funerals/paying_for_the_funeral.aspx">Read more about paying for a funeral
+<a class="au-cta-link" href="http://www.lawaccess.nsw.gov.au/Pages/representing/after_someone_dies/funerals/paying_for_the_funeral.aspx">Read more about paying for a funeral
 </a>

 If you or the person's estate can’t pay for a funeral, they may be eligible for a  destitute funeral.
 In a destitute funeral, the government covers the cost of a basic funeral.

-<a class="au-cta-link au-cta-link--dark" href="https://legalanswers.sl.nsw.gov.au/rest-assured-legal-guide-wills-estates-and-funerals/destitute-funerals">Read more about destitute funerals
+<a class="au-cta-link" href="https://legalanswers.sl.nsw.gov.au/rest-assured-legal-guide-wills-estates-and-funerals/destitute-funerals">Read more about destitute funerals
 </a>

 ## Get support – first month